Irfan1756/portfolio/README.md

- # Personal Portfolio Website

-## Overview
+ ## 🧩 Project Overview
-This is my personal portfolio project built using frontend and Spring Boot backend.
+This is my personal portfolio website designed to showcase my:

-## Features
-- Responsive portfolio design
-- About section
-- Skills section
+- Skills
-- Projects showcase
+- Projects
+- Education
-- Contact form with backend support
+- Contact information

-## Technologies Used
+It is a full-stack project with frontend and backend concepts.

+---

+## 🛠️ Tech Stack

-Frontend:
+### Frontend:
 - HTML
 - CSS
 - JavaScript

-Backend:
+### Backend:
 - Java
 - Spring Boot
 - REST APIs

+---

+## ✨ Features
+- Responsive design (mobile & desktop)
+- Clean and modern UI
+- About section
+- Skills section
+- Projects showcase
+- Contact form

+---

-## Project Setup
+## 📁 Project Structure

+frontend/
+backend/

+---

+## ⚙️ How to Run Locally

-### Run Backend
+### Backend
 bash
 mvn spring-boot:run

-### Run Frontend
+### Frontend
-Open index.html in browser
+Open index.html in your browser.

-## Project Structure
-frontend/
-backend/
+---

-## Screenshots
+## 📸 Screenshots
-(Add images here)
+(Add your screenshots here)

+---

+## 📌 Deployment
+- Frontend deployed on Netlify
+- Backend built using Spring Boot

+---

-## Author
+## 👨‍💻 Author
-Shaik Irfan
+- Name: Irfan
+- GitHub: (add your GitHub link here)
+- Email: (optional)

+---

+## ⭐ Support
+If you like this project, give it a ⭐ on GitHub!